vossviola/RVK-Kurs/README.md

 - [           ( )                         (X)              ]  Boa

-*Variante mit Limitierung auf drei Versuche*: Which of the following repositories are generic, and which are subject-specific?
+***Variante mit Limitierung auf drei Versuche, dann wird aufgelöst***:
+Which of the following repositories are generic, and which are subject-specific?
 Assign the repositories to the two categories.

 <!-- data-randomize data-max-trials="3" data-show-solution-button="0"-->
 - [[Generic]    [Subject-specific]]